nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

  Mr. Hurd writes:
 > I saw Negro women begging for mercy and pleading that they had harmed no one set upon by white women of the baser sort who laughed and answered the coarse sallies of men as they beat the Negresses' faces and breasts with fists, stones and sticks.
 I saw one of these furies fling herself at a militiaman who was trying to protect a Negress, and wrestle with him for his bayonetted gun, while other women attacked the refugee.
 > &nbsp;
-> "Let the girls have her," was the shout as the women attacked one young Negress.
+> Let the girls have her," was the shout as the women attacked one young Negress.
 The victim's cry, "Please, please, I ain't done nothing," was stopped by a blow in the mouth with a broomstick, which one of the women swung like a baseball bat.
 Another woman seized the Negress' hands, and the blow was repeated as she struggled helplessly.
 Fingernails clawed her hair and the sleeves were torn from her waist, when some of the men called, "Now let her see how fast she can run."
 The women did not readily leave off beating her, but they stopped short of murder, and the crying, hysterical girl ran down the street.
 > &nbsp;
 > An older Negress, a few moments later, came along with two or three militiamen, and the same women made for her.
 When one of the soldiers held his gun as a barrier, the woman with the broomstick seized it with both hands, and struggled to wrest it from him, while the others, striking at the Negress, in spite of the other militiamen, frightened her thoroughly and hurt her somewhat.